Pam Bondi: Tenure

+President Trump swears in Bondi as attorney general; February 5, 2025.

 On February 5, 2025, Supreme Court justice Clarence Thomas swore Bondi into office as the 87th attorney general.
 On Bondi's first day in office, she shut down the FBI's Foreign Influence Task Force, shut down the DOJ's Task Force KleptoCapture, and cut back enforcement of the Foreign Agents Registration Act.
-Bondi has largely taken an implementation role as attorney general, with key decisions being made by Deputy Chief of Staff Stephen Miller and other White House officials.
+Bondi largely took an implementation role as attorney general, with key decisions being made by Deputy Chief of Staff Stephen Miller and other White House officials.